 Kvaløya is situated just outside Tromsø, and has plenty of fantastic ski touring mountains to offer.
 We are at anchor ourside Mjelde on the South East side of the island.
 We plan for some epic free skiing this last day – Skitntind, Store Blåmann, Vasstind og Hollendaren, etc. Our guides will find the perfect hike for you.
 But, if you are tired and your thighs sais NO MORE, you can join the ship and cruise to Tromsø to explore Ishavskatedralen (The Arctic Cathedral), The Mack Brewery, or the adventure center Polaria.

-We don’t want you to only ski & sail along the world’s most beautiful coastline.
-Our aim is that you also experience Arctic Northern-Norway on the plate.
-We have developed the culinary concept Arctic Adventure Cuisine in cooperation with the Norwegian Bocuse d’Or coach Gunnar Hvarnes.
-The culinary experience is honest, unaffected and reflecting the region we are skiing and sailing in between Lofoten and Tromsø, representing a selection of the best local produce the region offers from the Atlantic Ocean, mountains, and deep fjords.
+On this adventure we also want you to experience Arctic Northern-Norway on the plate.
+We have developed the culinary concept Arctic Adventure Cuisine in cooperation with the famous Norwegian Bocuse d’Or coach Gunnar Hvarnes.
+The culinary experience is honest, unaffected and reflects the areas we are skiing and sailing in, representing a selection of the best local produce the region offers from the Atlantic Ocean, mountains, and deep fjords.
 In 2019 our menu represented more than 25 local producers from the region.

 Expedition vessel M/S Quest